EmileTrotignon/blog/monad.md

   val map : ('a -> 'b) -> 'a t -> 'b t
 end
 ```
+It is not to be confused with the language feature of the same name and is a
-It is a monad that lacks bind.
+monad that lacks bind.
 As we saw earlier `bind` allows to do a special
 computation that depends on another special computation. `map` does a regular
 computation that depends on a special one.
 Therefore if you only have `map` you
 cannot chain special computations.
 This can be useful to model certain things.